 As discussed in the NADP Quality Management Plan (QMP), the use of Standard Operating Procedures (SOPs) ensures that all participants will be able to perform activities consistently over time.
 For the purposes of the NADP QMS, Network Operations Manuals and training videos are considered SOPs.
 Version information and page numbering is included as part of the header and footer sections in each document to avoid ambiguity.
-The current, approved versions of many of these documents are available from the NADP website.
+The current, approved versions of many of these documents are available on the NADP website.
+All analytical SOPs are maintained and made available on OnBase.

-All equations used to generate NADP data products should be documented in SOPs.
+All equations used to generate NADP data products are documented in SOPs.
 The purpose, limitations, and assumptions made with these equations should be stated clearly.
 The use of constant values (e.g., temperature, ideal gas law constant) in generating NADP data products should be documented and supported.
 These documents shall be available on the NADP website.

-All scripts, equations, and internally developed software should be tested prior to their use.
+All scripts, equations, and internally developed software must be tested prior to their use.
 Acceptance criteria for each equation, script, and software product should be defined prior to testing.
 Test results should be documented and maintained for the life of the associated data product.
 Retesting is required when changes are made to a particular script, equation, and/or software.
 Once testing is complete, test results should be documented.
 Test results should be traceable to a particular version of the equation, script, or software.